GabrielBalabanResearch/lgemri_interstitial/README.md

 p = &rho; I cos<sup>&alpha;</sup>(&theta;)

-where &rho; is the global crack density, I the local normalized image intensity, and n, the anisotropy parameter.
+where &rho; is the global crack density, I the local normalized image intensity, and &alpha;, the anisotropy parameter.
 You can change the parameteres &alpha; and a yourself to get different patterns of cracks.
 The quantity I is determined from the input images, and is the max-min normalized intensity in the areas marked as scars.

 # Tests